astropy/astropy/docs/io/fits/usage/cloud.rst

 download the entire file.
 This is because ``fsspec`` is able to leverage two *lazy data loading* features available in Astropy:

-1. The ``lazy_load_hdus`` parameter takes care of loading HDU header and data attributes on demand rather than reading all HDUs at once.
+1. The ``lazy_load_hdus`` parameter offered by `open` takes care of loading HDU header and data attributes on demand rather than reading all HDUs at once.
    This parameter is set to ``True`` by default.
 You do not need to pass it explicitely, unless you changed its default value in the :ref:`astropy:astropy_config`.
 2. The `ImageHDU.section` property enables a subset of a data array to be read into memory without downloading the entire image or cube.
 See the :ref:`astropy:data-sections` part of the documentation for more details.